The Story Behind the Hymn

 Of the Father’s Love Begotten

-[as published in the Advent/Christmas 2018 issue of The Anglican Digest]
+[as published in the Advent/Christmas 2018 issue of The Anglican Planet]

 Meditation upon a Christmas hymn: Confessing the Faith